Support Stronger Adaptation Responses to Climate Change

 A Bangladeshi woman works in her garden

 Yet, we see so many seeds of hope with MCC partners around the world responding on the ground, seeking to adapt to climate change through locally-led initiatives.
-Such initiatives speak into specific contexts, bringing together unique needs and priorities from the ground up.
+Climate adaptation is about helping communities adjust and adapt to the impacts of climate change.
+The most effective adaptation projects are locally designed, addressing the unique needs and priorities of each community.

 MCC cares about climate change because we love people and we love God’s good creation.
 We have the responsibility to care for creation – today and for future generations.
 As Jesus’ disciples, we are called to live constructively, peacefully and in interdependence with the natural world (Genesis 1:26, Genesis 2:15).
-We are also called to confess and be renewed when we do not live as faithful caretakers of our Creator’s work, harming the environment or other people (Revelation 11:18).
+For Anabaptists, reconciliation is at the center of our work.
+We join in God’s mission to make all things new – envisioning communities worldwide in right relationship with God, one another, and creation (Col. 1:20; Rev. 21:5).

 Your information